CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ## Surprise!
 It's a Systems Design blog

 Okay, big glaring caveat before I go any further: I am not a systems designer.
-I am even less an authoritative voice on systems design.
+I am not an authoritative voice on systems design.
 What I am is a programmer, and as a programmer I do believe it's my responsibility to approach my work with at least some degree of media literacy - especially as it relates to the systems I'm personally implementing.
 So in this post, I thought I'd share two recent concepts, *systems surprise* and *systems suspense*, and use them as a lens to better understand more of my own experiences with comedy and games.

-Let's start by thinking about games in the abstract (this section is shamelessly cribbed from the seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong>Understanding Systems Suspense</strong></a>, so feel free to skip ahead if you're already familiar).
+Let's start by thinking about games in the abstract (this section is shamelessly cribbed from the seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong><i>Understanding Systems Suspense</i></strong></a>, so feel free to skip ahead if you're already familiar).
 A videogame is a formal, computational system, governed by its rules and processes.
 The player can't know these rules for certain - not without access to the codebase - so must reverse engineer them by making inputs and interpreting their outputs... playing the game, in other words.
-We'll define a <strong>mental model</strong> as the framework the engineers that maps their understanding of how the game operates.
+A <strong>mental model</strong> is the reversed engineered framework that maps their understanding of how the game operates.

 Mental modelling is best understood as a continuous process.
-Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial. *Understanding Systems Suspense* is interested in how two key qualities of a mental model evolve with time:
+Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial. *Understanding Systems Suspense* focuses on how two key qualities of a mental model evolve with time:
 - <strong>Shape</strong> The set of rules and processes that describe a game.
 We can think of it as a boundary in possibility space, separating what is possible from what isn't.
 - <strong>Fidelity</strong> A player's confidence is in the shape of their mental model.
-Where the boundary is clear, the player believes they understand a game's ruleset; where it is fuzzy, they are able to reverse engineer several such (contradictory) possibilities.
+Where the boundary is clear, the player believes they understand a game's rules; where it is fuzzy, they are able to arrive at several such (contradictory) possibilities.

 As an aside, authors such as...
 Florence Smith-Nicholls?
 Max Kreminski? argue that building this mental model *is* the gameplay experience.

 ![Desktop View]()